buildpacks/rfcs/text/0000-my-feature.md

 [alternatives]: #alternatives

 Initially thought of implementing this through something like `pack build --detect`.
 But after further discussion with @jjbustamante and for the following reasons, decided to do this functionality to a new command.
+Upon further review, this will be implemented as `pack execute detect ..`

 - The main use case of `pack build` is to create OCI images, and detect is just a binary in the lifecycle, so it doesn't make much sense to include it in there.
 - To avoid making the mostly used `pack build` command overly complicated.

-Also, instead of `pack detect`, something like `pack execute --phase detect` can also be done, where the user can select exclusively what phase they need to run.
-Can start by implementing just the `detect` phase.

 # Prior Art